tuchk4/forgekit/README.md

 ## Feature function signature as higher order component:

-Detailed information at [feature api documentation](./docs/feature.md).
+Detailed information at <a href="https://github.com/tuchk4/forgekit/blob/master/docs/feature.md">feature api documentation</a>.
 This useful when need to work with lifecycle methods.

 ```js
 Feature = {